 However, that is a MINIMUM, and what you will find from the many people already keeping hens is that the more room you can give your chickens, the healthier and happier they will be.

-If you allow your hens to free range during the day and you only lock them up in their house at night then you can quite easily get away with a the smaller amount of housing space set out by DEFRA.
+If you allow your hens to free-range during the day and you only lock them up in their house at night then you can quite easily get away with a smaller amount of housing space set out by DEFRA.

 But while hens will perch close together at night bear in mind that keeping too many hens in a coop could result in health problems as well as a lot more cleaning!

 A trick when assessing a chicken coop whether online or in a shop is to find out what the internal measurements of the sleeping/roosting area of the coop are in square feet and remember to allow at least 1 sq foot per bird.

 What you should know is that some suppliers inflate the number of hens their coops can hold.
 I would be wary of people selling £150 coops that can hold 8 hens.

 When you look closely you see that they are also taking into account the nesting box space and you find that the ‘hens’ are actually bantams!